Goodka7/Threat-Hunting-Persistence-/README.md

 ## Scenario

-IT security suspects that a soon-to-be-terminated employee has created **backdoors and persistence mechanisms** to retain unauthorized access to company systems.
-The goal of this threat hunt is to detect **unauthorized persistence mechanisms**, escalate findings, and mitigate any potential risks.
+Management has raised concerns about a soon-to-be-terminated employee potentially creating unauthorized backdoors and persistence mechanisms to maintain illicit access to company systems.
+Suspicious activity has been detected on the machine `thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net`, where security teams suspect that multiple persistence techniques may have been deployed to retain unauthorized administrative control.

+The objective is to identify and analyze unauthorized persistence mechanisms, detect Indicators of Compromise (IOCs), and assess the extent of the security breach.
+Immediate action will be taken to address any identified threats.

 ### High-Level IoC Discovery Plan